jrsouza95/drf-cpfcnpj-validator/README.md

-# drf-cpfcnpj-validator
+# DJANGO REST CNPJ OR CPF VALIDATOR
- A small and quick validation plugin for CPF and CNPJ in django rest framework!
+ A small and quick validation plugin for CPF or CNPJ in django rest framework!